wesleyZero/ucsb_hacks_ix/README.md

 ### How to use
 - You will upload the video to the wepage and then it will give back your percantage of screen attention.
-The lower the percentage the more are the chances that the user was cheating.
+The lower the percentage the more are the chances that the user is cheating.

 ---